konecnyjakub/cache/README.md

 #### Redis

 RedisCache is an advanced cache engine, it uses a redis server to store values.
-It requires PHP extension redis an a redis server.
+It requires PHP extension redis and a redis server.
 You should use it if possible.
 It supports setting default lifetime for items.

 ```php
 <?php